-Any architectural project means becoming expert in its program and the particularities, values, absurdities, tensions, and impossibilities of that particular family, organization, institution, or municipality.
-In order to do this well, an architect must become an anthropologist to worlds that, prior to the start of each project, you never knew existed even though they often coincide in space and time with your own.
-The best works of architecture are born out of this expertise and leverage deep research to generate a project that not only strengthens but also transforms (and at time subverts) the user's expectations.
+Designing any architectural project means becoming an expert in its program and the particularities, values, absurdities, tensions, and impossibilities of that specific family, organization, institution, or municipality.
+In order to do this well, one must become an anthropologist of worlds that you never knew existed, even though they often coincide in space and time with your own.
+The best works of architecture are born out of this expertise and leverage deep research to create a design that not only strengthens but also transforms (and at times subverts) the user's expectations.

-In addition to interrogating the interrelationships between educational spaces typically seen in early childhood education, the studio expects students to further investigate the specific requirements of an environment for dual-language learning.
-This will include having a keen understanding of the nature of dual language - that being the literal need to double all visual words in spaces - through word walls, murals, artwork, objects, and learning stations.
+In addition to interrogating the relationships between typical early childhood educational spaces, the studio expects students to further investigate the specific requirements of an environment for dual-language learning.
+This will include having a keen understanding of the nature of dual language - the literal need to double all words visibly in spaces - through word walls, murals, artwork, objects, and learning stations.
 Teaching in a dual-language environment requires spaces that enable young learners to feel that they have the agency to take risks, explore, play and exchange ideas.
-When working with language, the real opportunity is not through repetition, but through lived experiences, hands-on activities, and direct relationships with nature and physical things.
-Therefore, spaces like learning centers, hallways, garden spaces and storage become essential to our design process.
+When working with language, the real opportunity is not through repetition, but through lived experiences, hands-on activities, and direct connections to nature and physical things.
+Therefore, spaces like learning centers, hallways, garden spaces and storage are also essential to our design process.